-And, with the new work item form (available from Azure Boards and TFS 2017), you can drive your git development from the work item as shown in the following image.
+- And, with the Development control, you can drive your git development from the work item as shown in the following image.

 By connecting Azure Boards with GitHub repositories, you enable linking between GitHub commits and pull requests to work items.
 You can use GitHub for software development while using Azure Boards to plan and track your work.

-The link types used are GitHub Commit and GitHub Pull Request.
+The link types supported include GitHub Commit and GitHub Pull Request.

 Work items linked to TFVC code development